magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 :::
 :::{grid-item}
 :columns: 12
-**Info:** When multiple Triangles with similar magnetization vectors form a closed surface, and all their orientations (right-hand-rule) point outwards, their total H-field is equivalent to the field of a homogeneous magnet of the same shape.
+**Info:** When multiple Triangles with similar polarization vectors form a closed surface, and all their orientations (right-hand-rule) point outwards, their total H-field is equivalent to the field of a homogeneous magnet of the same shape.
 The B-field is only correct on the outside of the body.
-On the inside the magnetization must be added to the field.
+On the inside the polarization must be added to the field.
 This is demonstrated in the tutorial {ref}`gallery-shapes-triangle`.
 :::
 ::::